okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 {% img blog/microservices-spring-oauth/user-details.png alt:"Okta User Details" width:"800" %}{: .center-image }

 **NOTE:** I was unable to get the logout button to work due to a CSRF error.
 I tried adding `security.enable-csrf=false` to `application.properties` in the Edge Service app, but it didn't help.
+I sent an email to the Spring Security team asking if they had any advice.

-## Add Okta's Sign-In Widget to the Client
+## Add Okta's Sign-In Widget to the Angular Client

 To use Okta's Sign-In Widget, you'll need to modify your app in Okta to enable an *Implicit* grant type.
 Log in to your account, navigate to **Applications** > **Spring OAuth** > **General** tab and click **Edit**.
 Enable **Implicit (Hybrid)** under **Allowed grant types** and select both checkboxes below it.
 Add `http://localhost:4200` under **Login redirect URIs** and click **Save**.